You’re still a loser, because you lack wisdom.

 But that’s not how reality works.

-This is why most people remain shallow.
-Unwise.
+This is why most people remain shallow and unwise.
 Blind to their own cycles of self-destruction.

 But real wisdom is different.
 It’s earned, not learned.